Bachelor of Design (Product)

 2. Portfolio pre-approval – show ‘work in progress’

 - You can show a ‘work in progress’ portfolio to a staff member from the School of Design by making contact with the school, or at open days and careers events throughout the year.
+If your portfolio meets our criteria you will receive a portfolio per-approval letter which can be uploaded with your application and you won’t have to submit a final portfolio.

 - If you have achieved University Entrance and your portfolio already meets the criteria, you’ll receive a portfolio pre-approval letter.
 You can then upload that letter with your online application and you won’t have to submit a final portfolio.